-Southern California is home to many wonderful hidden gems.
-Our list features destinations that are often overlooked by tourists.
-Some are in town while others are way off the beaten path.
-If you are looking for somewhere unique and a little less of a tourist stop then check out these hidden gems.
+Southern California is home to many beautiful hidden gems.
+Our list features destinations that tourists often overlook.
+Some are in town, while others are way off the beaten path.
+Check out these hidden gems if you are looking for somewhere unique and a little less of a tourist stop.

 The Ojai Valley is an area in Ventura County, California.
-The hub of the valley is the City of Ojai, which is one of the smallest towns in the county with just over 8,000 residents.
-Located a few miles up highway 33 about 12 miles inland from Ventura and the coast.
+The valley’s hub is the City of Ojai, one of the smallest towns in the county, with just over 8,000 residents.
+Located a few miles up Highway 33, about 12 miles inland from Ventura and the coast.

-Wrigley Botanical Gardens are located on Catalina Island, a popular day trip off the coast of Southern California about 22 miles from Los Angeles.
-One of the main attractions of the island, the gardens features a stunning monument to William Wrigley Jr.
+Wrigley Botanical Gardens are located on Catalina Island, a popular day trip off Southern California about 22 miles from Los Angeles.
+One of the island’s main attractions, the gardens, features a stunning monument to William Wrigley Jr.

-A hidden gem in the desert of Palm Springs, the Moorten Botanical Gardens is the perfect destination for anyone that has an appreciation for desert flora.
-Established in 1938 by Chester “Cactus Slim” Moorten and his wife, Patricia, and now owned and operated by their son, Clark Moorten.
+A hidden gem in the Palm Springs desert, the Moorten Botanical Gardens is the perfect destination for anyone who appreciates desert flora.
+It was established in 1938 by Chester “Cactus Slim” Moorten and his wife, Patricia, and is now owned and operated by their son, Clark Moorten.

 It’s little surprise that Sherman Gardens is regularly ranked as the top attraction in the pretty California town of Corona Del Mar.
 This hidden gem covers over two acres of land packed with flora and fauna from around the globe.

 Point Dume Nature Preserve has one of the best views you will find anywhere along the Southern California coast.
-On a clear day, you can see the Malibu coast all the way to Santa Monica.
+On a clear day, you can see the Malibu coast to Santa Monica.
 The preserve is 32 acres and has several fenced trails, one leading to a secluded beach.

 Coachella Valley Preserve is just a short day trip from Palm Springs.
 Take a nice easy walk through a real oasis in the middle of the desert, or work up a sweat under the sweltering desert sun, and then retire for a cool drink in the shade of a gorgeous palm tree oasis.

-Once the home of the Whitewater Trout Farm and Hatchery, the Whitewater Preserve near Palm Springs has become a sanctuary of the Southern California Wildlands Conservancy.
-Abutting the San Gorgonio Wilderness, and part of the 33,000 acre Sand to Snow Preserve System.
+Once the Whitewater Trout Farm and Hatchery home, the Whitewater Preserve near Palm Springs have become a Southern California Wildlands Conservancy sanctuary.
+It is abutting the San Gorgonio Wilderness and part of the 33,000 acre Sand to Snow Preserve System.

-Get out your hiking boots and come explore the over 1,600 acres of open space on the Palos Verdes Peninsula.
-Ten of the area’s largest preserves consisting of rolling hills, steep canyons, and rocky outcrops with natural habitat and views of the Pacific.
+Get out your hiking boots and explore the over 1,600 acres of open space on the Palos Verdes Peninsula.
+Ten of the area’s largest preserves consisted of rolling hills, steep canyons, and rocky outcrops with the Pacific’s natural habitat and views.

-An oasis hidden in a desert valley, the China Ranch Date Farm, is definitely off the beaten path and is absolutely worth a side trip on your next journey across the Mojave Desert.
-As you wander down into this little palm-lined haven situated somewhere between Death Valley and the Dumont Dunes.
+An oasis is hidden in a desert valley.
+The China Ranch Date Farm is definitely off the beaten path and is worth a side trip on your next journey across the Mojave Desert as you wander down into this little palm-lined haven situated somewhere between Death Valley and the Dumont Dunes.

-Bernardo Winery is 25 miles north of downtown San Diego and has been producing wine for over 100 years.
-On the grounds along with the winery are little wooden cottages that serve as shops and include such artisans as a goldsmith and a glassblower.
-The winery is a beautiful and historic place.
+Bernardo Winery is 25 miles north of downtown San Diego and has produced wine for over 100 years.
+On the grounds, along with the winery, are little wooden cottages that serve as shops and include such artisans as a goldsmith and a glassblower.
+The winery is a beautiful and historical place.

 Cornell Wine Tasting Room is located along Mulholland Highway in what once was the town of Cornell.
-The motto here is “Drink Local Wine” and there is a wide selection of wines made from grapes harvested in the Santa Monica Mountains.
+The motto here is “Drink Local Wine,” There is a wide selection of wines made from grapes harvested in the Santa Monica Mountains.

-Bates Nut Farm is situated in an oak filled valley near Valley Center, California and makes a great family day trip.
-Finding the farm the is all part of the adventure for first-time visitors to the nut farm.
+Bates Nut Farm is situated in an oak-filled valley near Valley Center, California, making a great family day trip.
+Finding the farm is all part of the adventure for first-time visitors to the nut farm.
 Bates Nut Farm has retained its rural atmosphere due to its location.

 There’s Mt.
 Sinai, and then there’s Salvation Mountain.
-On the barren badlands east of San Diego, there is 30-foot high, 100-foot wide concrete and adobe mountain covered in religious slogans and over an estimated 150,000 gallons of lavish multi-colored acrylic paint.
+On the barren badlands east of San Diego, a 30-foot high, 100-foot wide concrete and adobe mountain are covered in religious slogans and over an estimated 150,000 gallons of lavish multi-colored acrylic paint.

-Los Alamos is located in about 50 miles north of Santa Barbara and about 20 miles south of Santa Maria on Highway 101.
-Most motorists drive by this wonderful little wine country town never realizing what an amazing little gem it is.
+Los Alamos is located about 50 miles north of Santa Barbara and about 20 miles south of Santa Maria on Highway 101.
+Most motorists drive by this beautiful little wine country town, never realizing what an amazing little gem it is.